 This section covers the details of the band’s performance.
 Items to include are:

 - Any extra equipment or people such as a sound technician

-For established bands with regular gigs, asking for a deposit is standard practice.
+For wedding and event bands, or established original bands with regular gigs, asking for a deposit is standard practice.
 Typically, the deposit is non-refundable but deducted from the total balance after the performance.
 In this case, “non-refundable” means that in the event of a cancellation, the deposit amount will not be returned.
 It is common for deposit amounts to equal 25-50% of the total contract amount.

 Questions to address here are:

 - What is the minimum notice for a cancellation?